Recursive entropy in thermodynamics: expounding the statistical-physics basis of the zentropy approach: Usefulness of the Zentropy Approach

 A useful way to group microstates is in the same way as they are partitioned in nature, that is, to partition microstates in accordance with the basins of the energy landscape.
 This way, it is natural to consider the system's behavior given a specified basin/configuration.
-This can be used to simplify calculations by applying approximations hierarchically, as the microstates in each basin often have shared properties.
-For example, consider a magnetic crystal, where each configuration is a given magnetic ordering.
-The remaining uncertainty is then in the phonon and electron states given that magnetic ordering:
+This can be used to simplify calculations by applying approximations hierarchically, as the microstates in each basin often have shared properties, such as harmonic behavior, that may be absent from the system as a whole.

-where $S_k$ is the entropy of a given configuration/magnetic ordering, $S_{\text{el}}$ is entropy due to electron excitations, and $S_{\text{vib}}$ due to lattice vibrations.
-Practically, this may be calculated using density functional theory.
-The additivity of $S_{\text{el}}$ and $S_{\text{vib}}$ assumes that the phonon density of states and the electron density of states are independent for each given configuration.
-This assumption facilitates the calculations.
-Otherwise, they are subadditive, and an additional relation between $S_{k,\text{el}}$ and $S_{k,\text{vib}}$ is required to determine $S_k$ exactly.
-However, such a calculation is difficult and often unnecessary \cite{Shang2010b,Wang2004}.

-Here, we clarify some terminology.
-There are two different uses of the term ``coarse-graining''.
-The first, which we have already dealt with, refers to the partitioning or, more generally, grouping of microstates, while the other refers to the incomplete sampling of configurations.
-Although the term ``coarse-graining'' may be used for both \cite{Bengtsson2017,Kmiecik2016}, the two meanings are fundamentally different.
-Notably, incomplete sampling is approximate, whereas grouping of microstates and calculating entropy with the recursive property is exact.

-We now turn our attention to the incomplete sampling of configurations.
-Although approximate, it is often infeasible to calculate all possible configurations of a system, as required by the partition function.
-Instead, a representative sample of configurations may be used.
-For example, this may be achieved by calculating all the configurations of a finite cell rather than the infinite lattice, or by employing Monte Carlo or related methods to sample only configurations with sufficiently high probability.

-Including both configurational and intra-configurational terms in the equation for entropy allows defining configurations on a scale between the macroscopic thermodynamic state and fully-constrained microscopic pure states.
-Thus, we build a bridge between scales, as illustrated in Figure \ref{fig:recursion_tree}b, which can be useful in the description of emergent phenomena.
-While there are rules that govern the fully-constrained configurations (quantum mechanics), one can define new, emergent rules that govern the grouped configurations.
-In this way, a system can be described both by the rule set for fully-constrained configurations and by an emergent rule set for the grouped configurations.
-This approach works particularly well for configurations wherein the subconfigurations are strongly lumpable \cite{Rosas2024}.
-That is, the subconfigurations of one configuration have a defining property that is clearly distinct from the subconfigurations of another configuration.

-Ultimately, the utility of zentropy lies in the ability to describe systems accurately despite the practical necessity of incomplete sampling.
-By providing a mathematical structure that adapts to the natural basins of the energy landscape, the framework renders microscopic complexity tractable on macroscopic scales.
-This flexibility streamlines computation and illuminates the causal links between fundamental interactions and emergent macroscopic behavior.